End Of An Affair: Poem 63

 人づてならでHitozute nara de—not through another—

-いふよしもがなIu yoshi mo ga na“I will think of you no longer!”
+よしもがなIu yoshi mo ga na“I will think of you no longer!”

 Translation by Dr Joshua Mostow

-According to Mostow, the story behind this poem was a famous affair involving Michimasa and the High Priestess of the Ise Shrine.
-This affair has been found in Japanese literature for the ages.
-In any case, news of the affair angered her father, the Retired Emperor Sanjo (poem 68) and the retired emperor subsequently assigned guards at her gate to prevent Michimasa from seeing her again.
-As you can see, Michimasa is lamenting that he can’t even say goodbye to her in person anymore.
+In any case, news of the affair angered her father, the Retired Emperor Sanjo (poem 68) and the retired emperor subsequently assigned bodyguards to her to prevent Michimasa from seeing her again.
+As you can see, Michimasa is lamenting that he can’t even say a proper goodbye to her in person anymore.
+Princess Masako eventually took tonsure as a Buddhist nun, and soon after died due to illness.
+They never met again.

-The Ise Grand Shrine is probably one of the most sacred, if not the most sacred, in all of Japanese Shinto religion.
-Due to its connection with the Imperial Family, who were said to be descended from its primary deity, Amaterasu Omi-no-Kami, the Imperial Family always had one member serving as the High Priestess or saigū (斎宮).
+Due to shrine’s connection with the Imperial Family, who were said to be descended from its primary deity, Amaterasu Omi-no-Kami, the Imperial Family always had one member serving as the High Priestess or saiin (斎院).
 Usually this was the reigning Emperor’s daughter, and when that Emperor stepped down, she would return to the capitol.
-This tradition still continues to this day in some form or another in that the Imperial Family still assigns one member to serve as priest/priestess, though I am not sure if they still have the same requirements as before.
+This tradition still continues to this day, even with the modern Imperial family.
+Another example within the Hyakunin Isshu is Shokushi Naishinnō (poem 89).

-Leave a Reply
+Leave a comment